AlexBNZ/gravity_falls/README.md

 * **Summerween**

-Shooting the Exyra Ball saucer starts this mode.
+Shooting the Extra Ball saucer starts this mode.
 To collect all the candy, the player must...
 (NOT YET STARTED)

 #### Wendy Scene Ladder ####